vmvihari/AzureTraining/StorageServices/Concepts/01-StorageAccounts.md

 #### Premium File Shares
 - Enterprise-grade file shares
 - SMB and NFS protocol support
+  - **Server Message Block (SMB)**: A network protocol enabling computers to share files, printers, and other resources over a network
+    - **How it works**: Client computers request access to resources on a server, which responds to enable seamless access to files as if they were stored locally
+    - **Usage**: Commonly used in Windows environments, with support across macOS, Linux, and Android
+  - **Network File System (NFS)**: A client-server protocol that allows users on one computer to access files stored on another computer over a network
+    - **How it works**: Clients make requests to an NFS server using Remote Procedure Calls (RPC) to read, write, or modify files.
+The server verifies file existence and client permissions before granting access
+    - **Origins**: Originally developed by Sun Microsystems in 1984, now an open standard with various versions (NFSv4 being the most recent)
+    - **Usage**: Popular in Unix-based systems including Linux, with support on other platforms like Windows Server for cross-platform interoperability
 - Use cases: Lift-and-shift applications, databases

 #### Premium Page Blobs